AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Roasting/ASREPRoasting.md

 <img src="/assets/preauth_not_reqd_mmorgan.webp" style="display: block; margin:auto; width:80%; height:60%;">

-AS-REPRoasting can be use for:
+AS-REPRoasting can be used for:

 - `Persistence`: setting the bit `DONT_REQ_PREAUTH` flag on accounts would allow attackers to regain access to domain account even after a password reset.
 - `Privilege Escalation`: When an attacker has the ability change any attribute of an account but not the ability to log in without knowing or resetting the password.
 Password resets are dangerous as they have a high probability of raising alarms.
 Instead of resetting the password, attackers can enable this bit and attempt to crack the account's password hash.